denzelrenner/LIFE4136-Group1-Rotation2/README.md

  3. Navigate to the options at the top of the page, select `Runtime` and choose `Run all`

- 4. When the modelling has been completed, on the Safari web browser (version 15.6) you will be prompted to allow the resulting file to be downloaded and selecting 'allow' will download a zip file into your downloads folder (Mac).
-Note if you have selected a different directory as your default directory for downloads to be sent to, you will have to change it back to the `Downloads` folder for the purpose of following this anaysis.
+ 4. When the modelling has been completed, on the Safari web browser (version 15.6) you will be prompted to allow the resulting file to be downloaded and selecting `allow` will download a zip file into your downloads folder (Mac).
+Note if you have selected a different directory as your default directory for downloads to be sent to, you will have to change it back to the `Downloads` folder for the purpose of following this analysis.

  5. Move the zip files from your `Downloads` folder to the directory we created earlier for protein structures, and open the files following the commands below: